NYU Global Payment Card Policy

 In limited circumstances, multiple Payment Cards may be issued within a cost center.
 Individual employees may receive multiple Payment Cards for different cost centers within their department in limited instances.
 For example, Administrative Assistants responsible for several cost centers may have multiple Payment Cards.
 All exceptions will be authorized only by the applicable Card Administrator.

-Prospective Cardholders and Card Approvers are required to attend a Payment Card Program training course and sign a Cardholder Agreement before obtaining the card.
+Prospective Cardholders and Card Approvers are required to attend a Payment Card Program training iLearn course and sign a mandatory Cardholder Agreement before obtaining the card.

 Payment Card Limits

-The table below describes the maximum allowable monthly and single transaction limits, based on Card type.
+The table below describes the maximum allowable monthly and single transaction limits, based on card type.
 In limited circumstances, Cardholders may request approval from the Card Administrator to increase credit limits in increments on the Payment Card.
-Higher single transaction and monthly credit limits must be formally justified and may be granted with CFO (or Treasurer) approval.
-Cardholders will need to submit a request via email approved by the Card Administrator to the Global Payment Card Manager to initiate CFO approval.
+Higher single transaction and monthly credit limits must be formally justified and may be granted with Treasurer or Assistant Treasurer approval.
+Cardholders will need to submit a detailed request via email approved by the Card Administrator to the Global Payment Card Manager to initiate Treasurer or Assistant Treasurer approval.
+Splitting purchases of goods or services with cost greater than the Cardholder’s single transaction limit into multiple smaller charges is prohibited.
+These limits are delimited in US Dollars; the card limits will be different when covered to another currency.

 Student Club Cards